Order $p$ quantum Wasserstein distances from couplings: Applications

 We look at a few regimes in the definition of `random' states.
 For random pure states, we generate $\ket{\psi}$ according to the uniform measure on the unit sphere in $\mathcal{H}$, and take $\rho = \ketbra{\psi}{\psi}$.
 For mixed states, we adjoin an auxiliary system $\mathcal{A}$ of dimension $s$, generate a random pure state $\ket{\psi}$ on $\mathcal{H}\otimes \mathcal{A}$, then take $\rho = \text{Tr}_{\mathcal{A}} \ketbra{\psi}{\psi}$.
 The distribution of $\rho$ depends entirely on the values of $s$ and $\text{dim} \mathcal{H}$ chosen.

 Note that for the two versions studied, the underlying space $\mathcal{H}$ is a qudit space $\mathcal{H} = (\mathbb{C}^d)^{\otimes n}$.
 It is convenient, in this case, to write $s = d^m$, as this allows us to consider the qudit ratio $c = \frac{m}{n}$ between the auxiliary and base systems.
 Note that while $s$ is always an integer, $m$ need not be, i.e. we will also consider auxiliary dimensions that are not a power of $d$.
 We can then consider the regime $c < 1$ as `low rank', and regime $c > 1$ as `high rank'.
+We will see that there is a marked phase transition between values $c < 1$, in which $W_1^H$ and $W_1^C$ grow on average like $\text{diam}(\mathbb{P}\mathcal{H})$ in $n$, and between values $c > c^*$ for some threshold $c^* \geq 1$ depending on $\mathcal{H}$, in which all $W_1^d$ decay exponentially with $n$ on average.